Dancing robots, avatars teach students about science careers during spring break

-From dancing robots to animation lessons, the Urban League of Greater Madison had an engaging day of learning in store for the youths who attended the 6th annual Game Design and Coding Day.
+From dancing robots to animation lessons, the Urban League of Greater Madison had an engaging day of learning in store for the youths who attended the sixth annual Game Design and Coding Day.

 The event, open to middle and high school students, has traditionally taken place during the Madison School District’s spring break to provide a safe and educational space for local youths.